sirkon/ldetool/README.md

 2. Speed.
 While simple non-capturing regular expressions can be speedy, they quickly becomes slow as the complexity of the regular expression grows
 3. They are overpowered for simple log parsing.
 In our experience with log processing we are not looking for patterns within the line.
 Usually our data is well structured and it is easier to think (and compute!) in terms of bounds and separators.
 And if the data is not well structured then it is a good idea to make it so, just for the sake of readability.
 4. Go regular expressions are slow.
 Go regular expressions with group capture are even slower.
-5. There are no cheap way in Go regexes what would give us a convenient way to access a group's value, we must use arrays instead of access by group by name, thus it is hard for reading and comprehension.
+5. There are no cheap way in Go regexes what would give us a convenient way to access a group's value, we must use arrays instead of access to captured value by group name, thus it is hard for reading and comprehension.

 There is another traditional approach: manual data extraction.
 We manually command to find a symbol or substring and pass it or take everything before it and put into variable, it also has his share of generic disadvantages: